samuelcarreira/webPGUI/README.md

 - Developed by: Samuel Carreira
 - Includes ConsoleAppLauncher Library released under The MIT License (MIT).
 Copyright (c) 2013 Slava Guzenko
 - Includes cwebp.exe encoding tool v.0.5.0 - Copyright (c) 2010, Google Inc
+- A lot of ‘dumb/simple code’ (this is a very simple application) so don’t use this as reference

 ## License
 MIT License